Flying wing: Postwar

 Projects continued to examine the flying wing during the postwar era.
 The work on the YB-35 long-range bomber begun in 1941, had continued throughout the war with pre-production machines flying in 1946.
 This was superseded the next year by conversion of the type to jet power as the YB-49 of 1947.

 Initially, the design did not offer a great advantage in range compared to slower piston bomber designs, primarily due to the high fuel consumption of the early turbojets, however, it broke new ground in speed for a large aircraft.

 On February 9, 1949, it was flown from Edwards Air Force Base in California, to Andrews Air Force Base, near Washington, D.C., for President Harry Truman's air power demonstration.
 The flight was made in four hours and 20 minutes, setting a transcontinental speed record.
-The YB-49 presented some minor lateral stability problems that were being rectified by a new autopilot system, when the bomber version was cancelled in favour of the much larger but slower B-36.
+The YB-49 presented some minor lateral stability problems that were being rectified by a new autopilot system, when the bomber version was cancelled in favour of the much larger but slower B-36 "Peacemaker".
 A reconnaissance version continued in development for some time but the aircraft did not enter production.

 In the Soviet Union, the BICh-26, became one of the first attempts to produce a supersonic jet flying wing aircraft in 1948; aviation author Bill Gunston referred to the BICh-26 as being ahead of its time.
 However, the aeroplane was not accepted by the Soviet military and the design died with Cheranovsky.

 Several other nations also opted to undertake flying wing projects.
 Turkey was one such country, the Turk Hava Kurumu Ucak Fabrikasi producing the THK-13 tailless glider during 1948.
 Multiple British manufacturers also explored the concept at this time.
 Early proposals for the Avro Vulcan, a nuclear-armed strategic bomber designed by Roy Chadwick, also explored several flying wing arrangements, although the final design had a fuselage.